Iran president accuses US of ‘destabilization’ amid protests - The Boston Globe

-DUBAI, United Arab Emirates (AP) — Iran’s president accused the U.S. on Thursday of conducting a “failed policy of destabilization” targeting his nation after Iranians in cities nationwide protested the death of a 22-year-old woman in the custody of the country’s morality police.
+DUBAI, United Arab Emirates — Iran’s president on Thursday accused the United States of conducting a “failed policy of destabilization” targeting his nation, as Iranian protesters continued to call for the downfall of its rulers despite a violent and wide-ranging crackdown.

 Advertisement